Dairy-Free Banana Almond Smoothie for First Trimester (High-Protein!)

 Preparation Instructions for Pregnancy-Friendly Banana Almond Smoothie

-- Pour the unsweetened almond milk into a blender.
+- Pour the almond milk into a blender.

 - Add the frozen banana, almond butter, oats, cinnamon, and vanilla extract.